Transfer from Porto. Walk the harbor, see the Parador in the old fort, eat well, sleep early.

 Padrón → Parada de Francos

-A gentle stage by design — Santiago Ways split the final approach so you arrive fresh tomorrow.
+A gentle stage by design — the final approach split so you arrive fresh tomorrow.
+Visit the first cathedral in Galicia, then a riverside picnic spot.

 Quiet rural Galicia.
-Forests, a few hamlets.
 Eat a real dinner, hydrate, get to bed early.
 Tomorrow is the cathedral.

 ⛪